Designing the iHeartRadio experience across 27 different platforms.

 My team of designers and I worked on apps ranging across Mobile, Tablet, Web, TV, Automotive, Connected Speaker, and Wearable.
 I made it a priority for my team to learn the idiosyncrasies of each platform and understand the basics of the technology.

-During my tenure, we implement the core iHeartRadio experience across 27 different platforms.
+During my tenure, we implemented the core iHeartRadio experience across 27 different platforms.

 I took a step back and reimagined our app with big juicy buttons and horizontal scrolling lists.
 Changes designed to work for the large, clumsy movements that originate in a user's shoulder and elbow, instead of the delicate movements of a user's fingers.